infstate/wrenchlib/README.md

 - `sudo` is installed and configured correctly, or
 - `doas` is installed with the necessary permissions configured in `/etc/doas.conf`.

-If neither tool is available, the library can generate a script (`install.sh`) that you can execute manually with root privileges.

 ---

 ## Roadmap